How to Recruit the Next Genius

 The Business Case for Neurodiversity

-In the Harvard Business Review, Professors Robert D. Austin and Gary P. Pisan make a business case for neurodiversity: it gives companies a competitive advantage.
+In the Harvard Business Review article Neurodiversity as a Competitive Advantage, Professors Robert D. Austin and Gary P. Pisan make a business case for neurodiversity: it gives companies a competitive advantage.
 “Many people with neurological conditions such as autism spectrum disorder and dyslexia have extraordinary skills, including in pattern recognition, memory, and mathematics.
 Yet they often struggle to fit the profiles sought by employers.”

 There are signs that the struggle is lessening as more companies come to understand the advantages of recruiting neurodiversity and neurodiverse talent.